beyarkay/masters-thesis/src/03_lit_review.md

 ### Gestures vs Postures

 A "gesture" is often used to mean a movement of one or two hands.
-Sometimes a "gesture" includes a static position of one or more hands [@TODO], and sometimes a "gesture" is not limited to hands but also encompasses arm or full body movement [@TODO].
-Sometimes the word "posture" or "pose" is used to distinguish a hand movement from a hand position [@TODO], despite the distinction being made in the literature since 1999
-@laviolaSurveyHandPosture1999.
 This review will use the term "gesture" to cover both static and dynamic hand movements, with the clarification of "dynamic gesture" or "static gesture" when confusion could arise.
 Gestures shall also be assumed to be of the hands and fingers (and not of the arms or body) unless explicitly noted.

-TODO: Note that some sign languages require a temporal element but this is ignored by some papers.
-For example, the American Sign Language "j" and "z" require moving a finger in a "j" or "z" shape respectively, but these are often ignored.

 ### Gesture Fidelity